jobisoft/google-4-tbsync/README.md

 * **Do regular backups of both your Google and Thunderbird address books.**
 * The _Read-only mode_ option is there for when you want Google to be the only side that changes.

-## Additional information

-Please refer to the [wiki](https://github.com/jobisoft/google-4-tbsync/wiki) for other useful information, including guides and user contributions.